 (see below for info on where the winners are exhibited)

-National Geographic's daily dozen.
+Included in: National Geographic's daily dozen.
 Chosen three times.